DarioRepoRuler/synthetic_data/README.md

 ```
 /home/dario/.local/share/ov/pkg/isaac_sim-2023.1.1/python.sh /home/dario/.local/share/ov/pkg/isaac_sim-2023.1.1/exts/omni.isaac.examples/omni/isaac/examples/user_examples/synthetic_generator.py
 ```
-This script will now simulate random positions under random lightning conditions with random initilaised camera posiions.
+This script will now simulate random positions under random lightning conditions with random initialized camera positions.
 The synthetic data will then be stored in a new folder `synthetic_data`.
 The folder should then contain captured images in the format `{image_number}_{camera_number}.png` and the recorded joint positions, 6d pose of the base and the 3D as well as the projected keypoints sampled in a json file in the format `{image_number}_{camera_number}.json`.

 We even build in distractors, this helps the network during training to focus on the robot and not get distracted by some other entities within the field of view.